Linked to the S&P 500® Index

 |Underlying:||The S&P 500® Index (Bloomberg symbol: “SPX”), a price return index.|

-In this case, the Redemption Amount (excluding the final Fixed Coupon Payment) will be less than 70% of the principal amount and could be zero.
+In this case, the Redemption Amount will be less than the principal amount and you will lose some or a substantial portion of the principal amount.

 |Calculation Agent:||BofA Securities, Inc. (“BofAS”), an affiliate of BofA Finance.|